 Lakehouse Column-Level Security (Dynamic Masking) User Guide

 Column-level Security provides fine-grained data protection capabilities through Dynamic Data Masking, which dynamically modifies the display of sensitive data (such as partial hiding or character replacement) based on user identity or role.
-We only store the original data and execute the masking function at runtime during data access.
-This document introduces how to implement this functionality through SQL interfaces.
+The system only stores the original data and executes the masking function at runtime during data access.
+This document introduces how to implement this functionality through the SQL interface.

 Refer to the CREATE FUNCTION (SQL) syntax.